 Yellow rice is a direct translation of the Afrikaans name, "geelrys".
 It comes from the Cape Malay community in South Africa which is named after the Cape of Good Hope and Indonesian/Malay community that developed in the area.

-The community initially developed due to the Dutch East India Company exiling enslaved Indonesians resisting the company’s rule to a location on their trade route.
+The community initially developed due to the Dutch East India Company exiling enslaved people resisting the company's rule in the Eastern colonies of the Dutch East Indies (present day Indonesia) and Dutch Malacca (part of present day Malaysia) to a location on their trade route.
 But it came to include enslaved people from other cultures, or more broadly Muslims in the region.

 As the community evolved, they stopped speaking Malay, and now largely speak Afrikaans or in some cases English, but have kept many traditions from the early days.
 This includes adaptations of traditional dishes that are now popular across all of South Africa and beyond, including bobotie, sosaties and bredie.